 sequent calculus with unit propagation

 Programming as a Logical Paradigm:

 The contents of the lecture is very similar to

 the transcript by Martin Koehler of previous lectures:

 For more details (some of which are not covered in the lecture) I recommend:

 Bruno Buchberger: Logic for Computer Science

 pdf file.
 This material is copyrighted and is available only for the students

 of this lecture and only for the purpose of study related to it.

-The home page of the similar lecture in Linz:
+The home pages of the similar lectures in Linz: